If you’ve bought a new bathtub or you’re remodeling your bathroom, the process is never complete without installing a new drain and overflow assembly.

 If The Old Drain Pipe is No Longer Attached

-It might be much more difficult measuring bathtub drain if you can't directly measure the old drain pipe.
+It might be much more difficult to measure bathtub drain if you can’t directly measure the old drain pipe.
 But, you can follow these steps if that is the case.

 You can also decide to measure the height and depth of your bathtub.
 Take the measurements from the top rim of the tub to the bathroom floor.
 You might not need this when choosing your new drain unit, but it might come in handy.